Killingworth: History of commerce

 The shopping centre included Dewhurst butchers, Greggs bakery and newsagents, but it was demolished in the 1990s.
 The Puffing Billy Pub was built on a bridge over the road.

 In the 1980s and 1990s, Morrisons shopping complex (containing Morrisons supermarket) became the commercial centre, while the former Woolco site stood as wasteland for more than a decade.
 In the early 2000s, Killingworth Centre, a modern shopping mall, was built there.
 Morrisons moved into a new purpose-built store.
-The premises vacated by Morrisons are now occupied by Matalan and Home Bargains.

-In 2010, a new KFC and public house ('The Shire Horse') were constructed next to McDonald's in Killingworth Centre.